learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 __Given__:
-The profile of the "active" user and possibly some situational context i.e. user browsing a product or making a purchase etc.
+The profile of the "active" user and possibly some situational context, i.e. user browsing a product or making a purchase etc.

 __Required__:
 Creating a set of items, and a score for each recommendable item in that set

 __Profile__:

-User Profile may contain past purchases, ratings in either implicit or explicit form, demographics and interest scores for item features
+User profile may contain past purchases, ratings in either implicit or explicit form, demographics and interest scores for item features

 > There are two ways to gather such data.
 The first method is to ask for explicit ratings from a user, typically on a concrete rating scale (such as rating a movie from one to five stars).
 The second is to gather data implicitly as the user is in the domain of the system - that is, to log the actions of a user on the site.

 __Problem__:
-We want to learn a function that predicts the relevance score for a given (typically unseen) item based on user user profile and context.
+We want to learn a function that predicts the relevance score for a given (typically unseen) item based on user user profile and context

 Within personalized recommendation systems there are many different possible algorithms.
 We're going to go over the important ones now.

-Each of these techniques makes used of different similarity metrics to determine how "similar" items are to one another.
+Each of these techniques make use of different similarity metrics to determine how "similar" items are to one another.
 The most common similarity metrics are [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and the [Jaccard index (useful with binary data)](https://en.wikipedia.org/wiki/Jaccard_index).
 Each one of these distance metrics has its advantages and disadvantages depending on the type of ratings you are using and the characteristics of your data.

-### Content-Based Recommenders:
+### Content-Based Recommenders

-> __Main Idea__: If you like an item, you will also like "similar items.
+> __Main Idea__: If you like an item, you will also like "similar" items.

 <img src = "./images/content_based.png" width = "500">

 These systems are based on the characteristics of the items themselves.
 If you ever see a banner ad saying "try other items like this", it is most likely a content-based recommender systems.
-The advantages of content-based recommender systems is that it is a recommender system that gives the user a bit more information as to why they are receiving.
+The advantages of content-based recommender systems is that it is a recommender system that gives the user a bit more information as to why they are seeing these recommendations.
 If they are on a page of a book they very much like, they will be happy to see another book that is similar to it.
 If they are told that this book is similar to their favorite book, they're more than likely to get that book.
 A disadvantage of content-based recommender systems is that they often require manual or semi-manual tagging of each of products.
 More advanced versions of content-based recommender systems allow for the development of an average of all the items a user has liked.
 This allows for a more nuanced approach to incorporate more than one item when calculating which items are most similar.

-### Collaborative Filtering Systems:
+### Collaborative Filtering Systems

-> __Main Idea__: If user A likes items 5,6,7, and 8 and user B likes items 5,6, and 7, user B will also like item 8.
+> __Main Idea__: If user A likes items 5, 6, 7, and 8 and user B likes items 5, 6, and 7, then it is highly likely that user B will also like item 8.

 <img src="./images/collaborative_filtering.png" width = "450">

-Collaborative Filtering Systems use a collection of user rating of items to make recommendations for items The issue with collaborative filtering is that you have what is called the "cold start problem."
-The idea behind it, how can you recommend something based off of user activity if you do not have any user activity to begin with!
+Collaborative filtering systems use a collection of user rating of items to make recommendations.
+The issue with collaborative filtering is that you have what is called the "cold start problem."
+The idea behind it is, how to recommend something based off of user activity if you do not have any user activity to begin with!
 This can be overcome through various techniques.
 The most important thing to realize is that there is no one best recommendation system technique.
 In the end, what matters most is what system actually gets people to get recommendations that they will act upon.
 It might be that on the aggregate, recommending the most popular items is the most cost effective way to introduce users to new products.

-__The key idea behind Collaborative Filtering is that similar users share similar interests and that users tend to like items that are similar to one another__.
+__The key idea behind collaborative filtering is that similar users share similar interests and that users tend to like items that are similar to one another.__

 While this may not be completely true on every occasion, if we have a large enough dataset, if there are patterns present, they will start to emerge.
 Assume there are some users who have bought certain items, we can use a matrix with size $\text{num_users} * \text{num_items}$ to denote the past behavior of users.
 Each cell in the matrix represents the associated opinion that a user holds.
 Such matrix is called a __Utility Matrix__.
 For instance, $M_{i, j}$ denotes how user $u$ likes item $i$.
 Sometimes these individual ratings are written as $r_{ui}$ for a rating for a given user and a given item.
-Using the table below as a reference point, if we replaced the u and i variable subscripts with actual values it would look like $r_{\text{Mike},\text{Little Mermaid}} = 3$.
+Using the table below as a reference point, if we replaced the $u$ and $i$ variable subscripts with actual values it would look like $r_{\text{Mike},\text{Little Mermaid}} = 3$.